Healthy Homes Assessment Brooklyn

 Home Assessments Brooklyn for Rental Properties

-There are many things to look over during an home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns to look over when conducting a home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

 • Is the space under the floor protected and does it have a water barrier in place?

-The repercussions of not having the Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling can be significant for property owners and landlords.
-For specialist guidance, contact us today to book your rental property home evaluation.
+The consequences of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the tenant solutions ruling can be significant for landlords and property managers.
+For specialist advice get in touch today and book your rental properties home evaluation.

 home assessments for rental properties